So now it’s time to look at how to make money with your blog!

 This is the method I mentioned at the beginning, where you can literally make money straight away!

-In basic terms, affiliate marketing is promoting other people or company’s products/services and receiving a commission (percentage of the total cost) from the sale.
+In basic terms, affiliate marketing is promoting other people or a company’s products/services and receiving a commission (percentage of the total cost) from the sale.

 You use specially created links and when your readers click on them, they get taken to the product or service (or whatever it may be) and then once (and if) they purchase – you’ll receive whatever the % commission amount is.